cocos/cocos-docs/en/advanced-topics/hot-update-manager.md

 }
 ```

-Note that this code must be placed in `main.js` and executed before it require other script, otherwise it will still load the script from the application package.
+Note: that this code must be placed in `main.js` and executed before it require other script, otherwise it will still load the script from the application package.

 ## Advanced Topics